 Nick Curran

-I’m a mid-thirties, Irish-Colombian Minnesotan, born in Edina and raised in the suburbs of West Saint Paul and Mendota Heights.
+I'm an Irish-Colombian Minnesotan forever enjoying my extremely late thirties, born in Edina and raised in the suburbs of West Saint Paul and Mendota Heights.
 My early education was found in the finest public schools of the area.
 After high school, I studied at the University of Minnesota, graduating from their Carlson School of Management with a BSB in MIS.
+Later I earned my MS in Software Engineering from the University of St. Thomas.

 TCOB

-People often ask me what TCOB stands for: “Taking Care of Business,” I tell them.
 I registered tcob.com on February 20, 2000 while watching a Seinfeld rerun after work.
 Kramer was up to his usual shenanigans, and Jerry asked him what he was doing.
-“TCB,” was the response.
-Against his better judgment, Jerry asked what that stood for, and Kramer proudly responded, “Takin’ Care of Business.”
+"TCB," was Kramer's response.
+Against his better judgment, Jerry asked what that stood for, and Kramer proudly responded, "Takin' Care of Business."
 I had wanted a catchy domain name of my own for a while, and tcb.com sounded perfect.
 I looked it up, certain that it would be taken.
-Of course it was, but I decided to try tcob.com… just in case.
+Of course it was, but I decided to try tcob.com... just in case.

 Amazingly, it was available.
 I jumped on it.
 At the time, four-letter domain names were impossible to find.
 And they continue to be, especially if they might stand for something memorable.
 Certainly any common word or acronym is taken.